We had finally arrived at the beginning.

 Update August 2015

-I am looking for mountaineering partner/s to consider an attempt on Aconcagua during the 2017-18 climbing season, in early 2018.
-2 years is not a long time to prepare, plan and train.
+I am looking for mountaineering partner/s to consider an attempt on Aconcagua in late 2018/early 2019.
+One year seems like enough time to prepare, plan and train.
 That means some experience at altitude to start with would be best.
-Message me here to talk about it.
+Message me to talk.